 Consumer Confidence Rises More Than Expected

-New York, NY, Feb.
-26, 2013 -- Consumer confidence accelerated more strongly than expected in February, according to the Conference Board.
+New York, NY, Aug.
+26, 2008--Consumer confidence increased more than forecast in August as gasoline prices eased, according to the Conference Board.